christinaalfast/CPR-Finder/README.md

     Scaning all file types will increas the scanning time, and increase the number of false positives.

 **IncludeCPRInOutput**
-    This will include the first found (and modulus matched) CPR number in the parsed output files.
+    Include the first found (and modulus matched) CPR number in the parsed output files.

+**DebugVerbose**
+    This will output the computer that is currently scanned.

+**ExcludedTargets**
+    Semi colon separated list of targets that should be excluded from the scan.
+This can be an entire server: '\\servername\' or a specific share '\\servername\share'.
+    Everything that begins with the string will be excluded.

+**OutputFilePrefix**
+    This will add a 'Prefix' to the all output file names.

 ## Examples
 Find files with CPR numbers in c:\temp and "c:\temp folder":